ToddAT/spelled-coffee/industry/_posts/2015-3-24-Speed-Date-Wind-Up.md

 ---
 layout: post
-title: Five Question Speed Date with Brian of Wind-Up Bird Coffee
+title: Five Question Speed Date with Brian Chambers of Wind-Up Bird Coffee
-published: false
+published: true
 ---
 *This is part of an ongoing series of quick interviews with coffee professionals I've run into who were kind enough to participate.*

-Today's victim is Brian of [Wind-Up Bird Coffee](http://windupbirdcoffee.com/).
+Today's victim is Brian Chambers of [Wind-Up Bird Coffee](http://windupbirdcoffee.com/).

 ![Wind-Up Bird Coffee](https://raw.githubusercontent.com/toddat/spelled-coffee/gh-pages/industry/img/wubc-logo.jpg)